dearvn/trading-futures-tradingview-script/README.md

+## SUPORT ME

+I like a cup of coffee at https://www.patreon.com/donaldit

 ## IMPORTANT
 * Currently, I am trading on ```trade-futures.txt``` script Belong to ticker and timeframe, I set input IN and input OUT